q-litzler/Hydrodynamic-Simulation/Technical-considerations.md

 - WaterBorders
 - Drop

-Diving the *Model* into smaller entities makes sense on many level, but causes one problem we still have to solve:
+Dividing the *Model* into smaller entities makes sense on many level, but causes one problem we still have to solve:
 The *Model* class stores a numbers of private attributes, initialized by the parser class or precomputed.
 These attributes needs to be accessed by all the sub-divided classes, preferably without getters as it would be too cumbersome.